NHERI-SimCenter/BRAILS/docs/common/user_manual/workflow.rst

 Available ones in the current version include:
 ['roofshape',
 'occupancy',
-'softstory'].
+'softstory',
+'elevated',
+'story'].
 These attributes will be inferred from images using specific :ref:`modules <lbl-modules>`.

 * roofshape is the roof class, details can be found in :ref:`lbl-roofClassifier`.

 * occupancy is the occupancy class, details can be found in :ref:`lbl-occupancyClassifier`.

-* softstory is the soft-story classification, details can be found in :ref:`lbl-softstoryClassifier`.
+* softstory is the soft-story attribute, details can be found in :ref:`lbl-softstoryClassifier`.

+* elevated is the foundation elevation attribute, details can be found in :ref:`lbl-foundationElevationClassifier`.

+* story is the number of stories, details can be found in :ref:`lbl-nFloorDetector`.

 .. _limitthenumber: